RotorHazard/VRxC-Fusion/README.md

 * Select the proper board and port from the dropdown in the toolbar (Try ESP32 Dev Module if not sure)
 * Select "Upload" (right arrow button) in the toolbar

 _The development code contains defines to enable an OLED display and serial debug monitoring.
-It is not recommended to install support for and enable these features unless you will be working on the code, as they considerably reduce performance of the communications module._
+It is not recommended to install support for or enable these features unless you will be working on the code, as they considerably reduce performance of the communications module._

 Plug the flashed module into the timer via any USB port and restart RotorHazard.
 The plugin will automatically detect the connected module on startup.
-If this step is successful, you will see `Found Fusion comms module at /dev/ttyUSB0` in the log.
+If this step is successful, `Found Fusion comms module at [address]` will appear in the log.

 ## Usage